-Congress and the White House are wrestling over the humanitarian crisis evolving along the nation's border, where more than 50,000 unaccompanied immigrant children have been caught since October.
-With President Obama having visited Texas but not the Texas-Mexico border, reporters have turned to SMU for expert commentary on the humanitarian, legal and moral issues in play.
+Congress and the White House are wrestling over the humanitarian crisis evolving along the nation's border, where more than 50,000 unaccompanied immigrant children have been caught since October 2013.
+When President Obama visited Texas in 2013, he did not the Texas-Mexico border, causing controversy.
+Reporters turned to SMU for expert commentary on the humanitarian, legal and moral issues in play.
 Following is a list of SMU experts by subject.
 Contact SMU News & Communications at email@example.com or 214-768-7650 for interviews.

 Cal Jillson: "While illegal crossings of our southern border are way down over the last six or eight years, the rapidly growing numbers of unaccompanied Central American minors arriving in South Texas has brought immigration issues back to the fore.
 Unfortunately, rather than spurring new policy initiatives, it has highlighted the inability of our national politics to overcome partisan polarization . . .